Phillies minor league pitcher Corey Phelan dies of cancer at 20

 PHILADELPHIA (WPVI) -- The Philadelphia Phillies organization is mourning the loss of minor leaguer Corey Phelan.

-Phelan passed away at the age of 20 after a battle with non-Hodkin lymphoma, the team announced Thursday.
+Phelan passed away at the age of 20 after a battle with non-Hodgkin's lymphoma, the team announced Thursday.

 "The Phillies family is extremely saddened by the tragic passing of Corey Phelan.
 Corey's positive presence and selflessness influenced everyone around him.
 While he was incredibly passionate about the game of baseball, his love for his family and his strong faith superseded everything else.
 We extend our deepest condolences to his family, as well as his teammates and staff who were by his side, providing emotional support throughout the course of his courageous battle with cancer," the Phillies said in a statement.